 Giant’s Head Mountain

-Difficulty: Easy but does feature constant elevation gain (350m)
+Difficulty: Easy to moderate but does feature constant elevation gain (350m)

 Trailhead location: Milne Road, Summerland